metro-mpi/verilator/docs/guide/simulating.rst

 translate functional coverage points the user has inserted manually in SystemVerilog code through into the Verilated model.

+Currently, all functional coverage points are specified using SystemVerilog assertion syntax, which must be separately enabled with :vlopt:`--assert`.

 For example, the following SystemVerilog statement will add a coverage point under the coverage name "DefaultClock":